falpi/kura-wires-iec104/README.md

-# Eclipse Kura™ Wire Subscriber for IEC 608070-5-104
+# Eclipse Kura™ Wire Subscriber for IEC 608070-5-104 Protocol
 An Eclipse Kura Wires component to subscribe with a IEC 60870-5-104 Server.
 It uses J60870 library for IEC protocol stack implementation.
-It is tested with Eclipse Kura 3.2.0 for the moment.
+Tested with Eclipse Kura 3.2.0.

 ## Pre-requisites
 You will need the following pre-requisites in order compile and use these examples: